-7 HOUSING RENEWAL POLICY 2008-09
+9. HOUSING RENEWAL POLICY 2009-2010

-A formally adopted Housing Renewal Policy is required in order to implement changes to the home repair and adaptation system. (report attached)
+A formally adopted Housing Renewal Policy is required in order to implement changes to the home repair and adaptation system.
+(A copy of the Policy document is available in the Members' Room) PART II

-PART II Contact Officers: Charles Harman Extension 5287
+Contact Officers:

+Trevor

+Charlesworth

+Ext 5510

+Oona Hickson

+Ext 5292